The H\"ormander condition for delayed stochastic differential equations: Abstract

 \section{Abstract}

 In this paper, we are interested in path-dependent stochastic differential equations (SDEs) which are controlled by Brownian motion and its delays.
-Within this non-Markovian context, we prove a H\"ormander-type criterion for the regularity of solutions.
+Within this non-Markovian context, we give a H\"ormander-type criterion for the regularity of solutions.
 Indeed, our criterion is expressed as a spanning condition with brackets.
 A novelty in the case of delays is that noise can ``flow from the past'' and give additional smoothness thanks to semi-brackets.

-Our proof follows the general lines of Malliavin's proof, in the Markovian case, which led to the development of Malliavin calculus.
-In order to handle the non-Markovian aspects of this problem and to treat anticipative integrals in a path-wise fashion, we heavily invoke rough path integration.
+The proof follows the general lines of Malliavin's probabilistic proof, in the Markovian case.
+Nevertheless, in order to handle the non-Markovian aspects of this problem and to treat anticipative integrals in a path-wise fashion, we heavily invoke rough path integration.

 \keywords{H\"ormander-type criterion, Malliavin calculus, Delayed stochastic differential equation, Rough path integration}

 \hrule

 \hrule